 Main Advantage of using IC 4060 as the Timer IC

-I have already discussed this IC comprehensively in one of my previous articles, everything regarding its pin outs have discussed there in detail.
-We studied there that the IC 4060 is specifically suited for timer applications and also as an oscillator.
+I have already discussed this IC comprehensively in one of my previous articles, everything regarding its pin outs have been discussed there in detail.
+We studied that the IC 4060 is specifically suited for timer applications and also as an oscillator.
 In this article we’ll study how a simple versatile timer can be built using the IC 4060.

 Other than the IC you would require just a couple of resistors, one pot and a capacitor for making this timer.